codedevotional/articles/naming.md

 The cost of code is in the reading.
 Your code will be expensive to read as long as it is poorly named.
 But living with the lie and conceding technical debt, in this case, is the optimist's view.
 Changing a function's behavior to betray its name almost inevitably leads to downstream bugs.
 It's not hard to imagine a future programmer, maybe even you, deciding to trust a name and being burned with bugs when the result of the function defies the promise of its name.
 Once this trust is broken in your codebase, programmers in your organization will feel compelled to dig into the implementation guts of functions all the time to determine what they actually do.
 Working on untrustworthy code is unpleasant and time-consuming.
 Time is money.
 Poorly named functions are expensive.

-You might determine that the cost of changing implementing the new requirement is too high in the present and poses too much risk in the near future.
+You might determine that the cost of implementing the new requirement is too high in the present and poses too much risk in the near future.
 You'd prefer to prevent the change altogether.
 When you push back on the product team, explaining that it's too complex and expensive to make now, expect looks of befuddlement in response.
 Those looks are justified.
 A simple request should be simple to implement.
 The more you can harmonize the seemingly simple and the actually simple, the more you engender organizational trust in software engineering.

-This might all seem like hyperbole.
+This might seem like hyperbole.
 How can a single poorly named function make your programming life unpleasant and engender organizational mistrust in software engineering?
 A single poorly named function probably won't.
 But, the *habit* of naming functions after their current implementation will infect your codebase, making all aspects of development slower, more expensive, and less fun.

 Function names should tell the right story.
 Good names are resilient &mdash; they stand the test of time through changes in implementation.
 Naming is difficult, but names matter.
 It's incumbent upon you to develop this core programming skill.
 So, how should you name functions?

 ### A rung to rest on: discovering essence

 `trim_whitespace` is clearly named after its current implementation.
-The requirement to reorder parts of the name to `last, first` order has forced you into a decision: to rename or not to rename.
+The requirement to reorder the name to `last, first` order has forced you into a decision: to rename or not to rename.
 But, that decision could have been avoided altogether, by adhering to a simple guideline in naming functions:

 **GUIDELINE 2: Name functions one level of abstraction higher than their implementation**

 On the Abstraction Ladder, `trim_whitespace` occupies a lower rung.
 It's literal and concrete.
 In order to move the function name one rung higher, you must consider the function from the perspective of its callers.
-What service is the function providing to its callers?
+What service is the function providing?

 One way to derive names is to consider other things in the same category as the current implementation and then to name that category.
 What other things might you do to a name to present it?
 A simple matrix helps: